 Dementia is not only one of the most expensive health issues American families face today, but also the most prevalent.
 As the baby boomer generation ages, the incidence of dementia and Alzheimer’s is skyrocketing.
 The expense of providing long-term care in facilities is bankrupting families and putting a huge strain on both Medicare and federal and state Medicaid budgets.
 A cure is still in the future, yet dementia is already at epidemic proportions in the United States.

-According to the Alzheimer’s Association, it is estimated that 5.7 million Americans had Alzheimer’s in 2018.
+According to the Alzheimer’s Association, it is estimated that 7.8 million Americans have dementia in 2020 (5.5 of those have Alzheimer’s).
 In the United States, the number of people who will need dementia care is expected to increase by 35 percent by 2030 and 110 percent by 2050.

 The high cost of Alzheimer’s & dementia care